VincentHokie/haesh/README.md

 The short answer, *it's for a school thing.*

 The longer answer,  it's for a school thing and it seemed like a cool thing to do :)

-#### How do I get a question I have added?

-E-mail me at pyaes@ricmoo.com with any questions, suggestions, comments, et cetera.